microsoft/MixedRealityToolkit-Unity/Documentation/Tools/OptimizeWindow.md

 [Real-time Global illumination](https://docs.unity3d.com/Manual/GIIntro.html) in Unity can provide fantastic aesthetic results but at a very high cost.
 Global illumination lighting is very expensive in mixed reality and thus it is recommended to disable this feature in development.

+> [!NOTE]
->Note: This value is set per-scene in Unity and not once across the entire project.
+> Global illumination settings in Unity are set per-scene and not once across the entire project.

 ## Scene analysis